Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing about her findings.

 When Is the Best Time to Take Whey Protein?

-To the people who still worry that whey protein makes you fat, keep in mind that anything in excess will be converted to fat in the body.
+To the people who are still worried that whey protein makes you fat, keep in mind that anything in excess will be converted to fat in the body.
 Excess protein is not exactly bad, but it will still mean excess calories.
-To prevent the process of weight gain, whether you actively exercise or not, you have to make sure that your daily consumption of calories does not go over what your body is able to burn.
-There are many online calculators that can help you check or estimate what your body is able to burn based on your age, activity level, size, and gender.
+To prevent weight gain, whether you actively exercise or not, you have to make sure that your daily consumption of calories does not go over what your body is able to burn.
+Many online calculators can help you estimate what your body is able to burn based on your age, activity level, size, and gender.

 How Do I Balance the Calories in My Whey Protein Diet?

 More than adding whey protein to your regular diet, the number of calories you consume must coincide with your specific weight goal.
-Take for instance consuming between 250 to 500 calories each day.
-If you do not exercise enough and these calories remain in your system, you are likely to add between 0.5 and 1 pound to your weight on a weekly basis.
-On the brighter side, if you cut back on your calorie intake to between 500 and 1,000 calories, even if you do not exercise regularly, you will still lose around 1 to 2 pounds weekly.
+Take, for instance, consuming an additional 250 to 500 calories each day.
+If you do not exercise enough, you are likely to add between 0.5 and 1 pound to your weight every week.
+Conversely, if you curb your calorie intake by 500 to 1,000 calories per day, you will still lose around 1 to 2 pounds weekly even if you do not exercise regularly.

 Indeed, whey protein does have calories.
 Those who need to increase their size or bulk up can utilize these calories properly.
-If you have an opposite goal, you must therefore adopt a calorie-regulated diet and use only a measured amount of whey protein.
-The amount of calories available per serving of whey will ultimately depend on your diet approach.
-There is a low calorie whey protein powder for weight loss (113 calories per serving) and a high calorie whey protein for weight gain (309 calories per serving in each depends on the brand.
+If you have the opposite goal, you must adopt a calorie-regulated diet and use only a measured amount of whey protein.
+There are low-calorie whey protein powders for weight loss and high-calorie whey protein powders for weight gain.
+The exact number of calories per serving in each depends on the brand.

 How Do I Serve a Healthy Dose of Whey?

-Before making drastic changes to your diet, such as adding whey protein into your regular routine, it is advisable to consult your doctor first for expert advice and guidance.
-If the reason you need to gain further weight is to combat a pre-existing medical condition (e.g. kidney disorder), consuming protein supplements may not be beneficial to your health.
+Before making drastic changes to your diet, such as adding whey protein into your diet regimen, it is advisable to consult your doctor for expert advice and guidance.
+If the reason you need to gain further weight is to combat a pre-existing medical condition (e.g., kidney disorder), consuming protein supplements may not be beneficial to your health.

 For you to take whey protein, medical clearance is necessary.
-Whether your purpose is to lose or gain more weight, you may need to adjust your dosage accordingly.
-For individuals looking to lose weight, low calorie whey protein powder mixed with various fruits plus water will make for a fiber-rich shake that's not saturated with calories.
-It will not take as much as 166 calories for mixing a low calorie whey protein powder with a cup of berries and water, for example, you'll have a healthy, delicious shake with under 200 calories.
+Whether your goal is to lose or gain more weight, you may need to adjust your dosage accordingly.
+For individuals looking to lose weight, low-calorie whey protein powder mixed with fruit and water will make for a fiber-rich shake that's not saturated with calories.
+If you mix a low-calorie whey protein powder with a cup of berries and water, for example, you'll have a healthy, delicious shake with under 200 calories.

-If your intention is to gain weight, however, then you need to add a few more calories to your diet.
-First, choose a high calorie whey protein powder.
-Next, you can add whole milk instead of water and increase one cup to 2 cups of berries.
-To complete your 600 plus calorie shake, a tablespoon of almond butter should be added into the mix.
+If your goal is to gain weight, then you need to add a few extra calories to your diet.
+First, choose a high-calorie whey protein powder.
+Next, you can add whole milk instead of water and increase one cup to two cups of berries.
+To complete your 600-plus calorie shake, you can add a tablespoon of almond butter to the mix.

 You have plenty of options to customize your whey protein shake.
-Berries may blend well with whey powder, but you can actually use other fruits – even vegetables and other liquids like green tea, fruit juice and milk.
-Depending on your weight goal, pay attention to the amount of calorie your body has to absorb every time you whip up a whey shake.
+Berries may blend well with whey powder, but you can actually use other fruits, or even vegetables and other liquids like green tea, fruit juice, and milk.

 What's Your Opinion?